 In Australia, gambling operators that seek to legitimately advertise their products and services are subject to a comprehensive framework of codes, regulations and legislation.
-These include the Australian Association of National Advertisers Code of Ethics (AANA), The AANA Wagering Advertising & Marketing Communication Code, federal legislation through the Interactive Gambling Act 2001(Cth) (IGA), legislation and regulations, codes set by the licensing bodies and/or responsible gambling foundations in each State/Territory and a raft of other codes that apply to the Australian-based wagering and industry.
+These include the Australian Association of National Advertisers Code of Ethics (AANA), The AANA Wagering Advertising & Marketing Communication Code, federal legislation through the Interactive Gambling Act 2001(Cth) (IGA), legislation and regulations, Codes set by the licensing bodies and/or responsible gambling foundations in each State/Territory and a raft of other codes that apply to the Australian-based wagering industry.

 AANA Code of Ethics

 All forms of advertising are covered by the AANA Code of Ethics (the Code) and Ad Standards takes complaints about any gambling advertisement, including online, in an app or on social media.
-Advertisers should ensure they do not breach any section of the Code, in particular Section 2.6 which states that Advertising and marketing communications shall not depict material contrary to prevailing community standards on health and safety.
+Advertisers should ensure they do not breach any Section of the Code, in particular Section 2.6 which states that Advertising and marketing communications shall not depict material contrary to prevailing community standards on health and safety.
 This is the Section which the Ad Standards Community Panel generally applies when it considers complaints about gambling advertisements.

 While the Community Panel cannot look at the placement or frequency of advertisements, it can look at the messages shown in the advertisement.
 In the past the Community Panel has found that advertisements encouraging excessive gambling, or that may make gambling attractive to children, breach the Code on the grounds that it goes against the prevailing community standards about what constitutes safe or responsible gambling.